Swiss Hotel Management School

 Swiss Hotel Management School (SHMS) is a private hospitality management school in Montreux and Leysin, Switzerland.
-It trains students in the hotel and hospitality industries.
-The school offers a Bachelor of Hospitality Management program, master's programs, a postgraduate diploma program, and an online Executive Master of Hospitality Management.
-SHMS was ranked in the top 3 institutions for hospitality management in the 2022 QS World University Rankings.
+As a traditional hospitality school, it educates and trains students in hotel management and in the hospitality and tourism industries.
+The school offers one bachelor's program, two master's programs, a postgraduate diploma, and an online Executive Master of Hospitality Management.

-SHMS is owned by the Swiss Education Group (SEG), an investment of Invision Private Equity AG.
-Invision invested in SEG in 2008.
+SHMS was ranked in the top 3 worldwide for hospitality and leisure management in the 2025 QS World University Rankings, making it the highest-ranked conventional hotel management school in the world.

 History

-SHMS is based in Caux Palace, a historic building with a history of hospitality.
+SHMS is based in Caux Palace, a historic Belle Époque palace hotel.
 Built on the Caux Mount by Swiss architect Eugène Jost, it was inaugurated on 7 July 1902.

-Celebrities such as Prince Ibn Saud, Rudyard Kipling, John Paul Meagher, and the Maharajah of Baroda, visited and stayed there until the Second World War.
+Celebrities such as Prince Ibn Saud, Rudyard Kipling, John Paul Meagher, and the Maharajah of Baroda, visited and stayed there up until the Second World War.
 Afterwards, Caux-Palace played an instrumental role in worldwide peacebuilding and reconciliation efforts.
+Caux Palace became home to SHMS in 1994.

-SHMS has a second campus in Leysin at the Mont-Blanc Palace.
-The Leysin campus was formerly the Club Med Hotel in Leysin.
+SHMS has a second campus in Leysin, which consists of the Mont-Blanc Palace and the Bélvedere hotels, connected by a private Skytrain.
+The Leysin campus was formerly the Club Med Hotel in Leysin, and was the first winter Club Med in the world.